 How to create a local copy of a live WordPress site

-To run WordPress locally, you need software such as LocalWP, or XAMPP.
+To create a local copy of a live WordPress Site, you need LocalWP, or XAMPP.
 The All-in-One WP Migration plugin can handle exporting and importing content between servers.
-The manual method is to export the SQL database, WP Contents folder, zip them together then import them to your localhost server.
+The manual method is to export the SQL database, WP Contents folder, zip them together and import them to your localhost server.

 Step 1: Install a local server to run the WordPress software on your computer